 Disclaimer: This product review examines only features, not performance.
 If you’ve used this device, feel free to share your experience in the comments.
 This content serves the purpose of providing information if you want a new device.

-As always, I like to review the device design here, even though it’s usually not a big selling point for automation devices.
 The compact iTHERM TM401 has a clean and straightforward design.
-Nevertheless, it offers a list of options to beef it up for a better user experience.
+Nevertheless, it offers a list of options to beef it up for better user experience.

 E+H pitches it mainly at the life science and food and beverage segments around the world.
 Because of this focus, it has to follow international certifications for these segments.
 The TM401 has a wide range of these – EHEDG, FDA, ASME BPE, and more.